vivianevieira/vivianevieira/README.md

   </a>
 </p>

-- 🔭 I build responsive SPAs in HTML5, CSS3, JavaScript and React.
+- 🔭  I build responsive SPAs in HTML5, CSS3, JavaScript, React and Next.js.
-- 🌱 I’m currently learning Next.js, TypeScript, headless CMS.
+- 🌱  I’m currently learning React Native, TypeScript, headless CMS.
 - 👯  I’m looking to be part of a software engineering team.
 - 📫  How to reach me: viviane.kodama@gmail.com
-- ⚡ Fun fact: I'm constantly looking to improve.
+- ⚡  Fun fact: Too many!
+But I'm constantly looking to improve.
 -
 **Technologies and tools I use:**
 </br>